antalmelinda1116/how-to-live-with-covid19/README.md

 * Appealing visual elements
 * Design what does not make anyone anxious as it is a tense topic
 * Form to make any question related to the topic

+### **User Stories**

+* As a user, I want to read the essence of related data in this topic.
+* As a user, I want to be able to check easily if the information is official.
+* As a user, I want to use a simple navigation on the site.
+* As a user, I want to feel calm reading about this tense topic.
+* As a user, I want to get advices how I can keep my general health during pandemic.
+* As a user, I want to see a nice and simple design.
+* As a user, I want to have a from to make my own questions.
+* As a user, I want to see my local options for testing.
+* As a user, I want to read about how I can help to end this situation.
+* As a user, I want to read actual information.
+* As a user, I want to be able to use the site on different devices.